 🧩 Meta Tags: Manual Addition for Verification and SEO

 Sometimes it is necessary to confirm ownership of a subdomain via Yandex.Webmaster or Google Search Console.
-One way is to add a meta tag to the <head> of the site.
+One way is to add a meta tag to the <head> of the sitewhere the application came from.

-Multify allows you to set such tags in the configuration.
+Multify allows you to set such tags in the configurationcan automatically convert currency.
+For example:

 "seo": {